Active Directory Role-Based Access Control (preview)

 Use Service Bus with an Azure AD domain user account

-The following section describes the steps required to create and run a sample application that prompts for an interactive Azure AD user to log on, how to grant Service Bus access to that user account, and how to use that identity to access Event Hubs.
+The following section describes the steps required to create and run a sample application that prompts for an interactive Azure AD user to sign in, how to grant Service Bus access to that user account, and how to use that identity to access Event Hubs.

 This introduction describes a simple console application, the code for which is on GitHub.